Personal & Retention Counseling

 - Lack of academic motivation

 Be assured that what is discussed with a counselor/counseling intern/extern will remain private and confidential, unless you give permission to share it with others, there is potential danger to self or others, involves child/elder abuse, or it is requested by court order.

-Counseling services are available on a drop-in basis during open hours.
-A limited number of short-term, on-going, weekly counseling appointments are available each term; please see a drop-in counselor at the Counseling Department (main campus) for a referral.
+Counseling services are available by scheduled appointment during open hours.
+A limited number of short-term, on-going, weekly counseling appointments are available each term; please see a Lane Counselor at the Counseling & Career Center (main campus) for consultation.